-The game was released January 18th 2011, and since then, the total user level count of the game has more then tripped from LBP1 to over 6 million.
-Also added since release was support for the PlayStation Move, although use of creation tools for it in create mode is Downloadable Content.
+The game was released January 18th 2011, and since then, the total user level count of the game has more than trippled from LBP1 to over 6 million.
+Also added since release was support for the PlayStation Move, although use of creation tools for it in create mode is downloadable content.

-LittleBigPlanet for the PlayStation Vita is not as limited as it's PSP counterpart and in fact has LBP2's features plus a whole sling of new tools.
+LittleBigPlanet PS Vita is not as limited as it's PSP counterpart and in fact has LBP2's features plus a whole sling of new tools.
 It also has controls that utilize the front touch screen and the back touch pad on the Vita device, but for gameplay as well as creation.
-The game is currently in development by Double 11 and Tarsier Studios and set for release sometime 2012.
+The game was developed by Tarsier Studios in collaboation with Double 11 and released on September 19, 2012.

 LittleBigPlanet 3 was announced at PlayStation E3 2014 media briefing and released on PlayStation 3 and PlayStation 4 on November 18, 2014.
 It was developed by Sumo Digital in partnership with SCE XDev.
 It's the first game in the series to appear on the PlayStation 4 and also the first to feature a fully voice-acted story mode.